 You’ve likely heard the phrase, “patience is a virtue,” but did you know that tenacity and perseverance are virtues as well?
 In fact, tenacity and perseverance are vital moral qualities in a person.

 Losing the ability to be tenacious and persevere means losing out on a lot of good that comes from these essential virtues.
 For example, we miss out on the pride that comes with hard-earned success.
-We have gotten much better at distracting ourselves and aren’t as productive.
 We don’t experience the huge boost in self-confidence from accomplishing seemingly insurmountable tasks.

 Okay, so what can we do to bring back these essential virtues of tenacity and perseverance?